 Finish Line Grant - Receive Up To $1,000 for Unforeseen Challenges

 On July 12th, 2018, Governor Cooper announced the Finish Line Grant program that will help students complete their education when facing unforeseen challenges.
 Effective October 1, 2022, the administration of this program shifted from the Department of Commerce to the NC Community College System (NCCCS).
-In partnership with Capital Area Workforce Development, Wake Tech and Johnston Community College students who have completed at least 50% of their program of study and are in good academic standing can apply for the grant.
+In partnership with NCCCS and Johnston Community College, students who have completed at least 50% of their program of study and are in good academic standing can apply for the grant.
 Approval is subject to eligibility and the availability of funds.
 Effective October 1, 2022, the Governor’s Office funding source is the Emergency Assistance to Non-Public Schools (EANS).

-- 50% of degree, certificate or diploma program completed (including current semester) or 50% of a NC workforce credential (Con Ed) completed
+- 50% of curriculum degree, certificate, or diploma program completed (including current semester) or 50% of a NC workforce credential (Con Ed) completed

 - Must be in good academic standing - minimum 2.0 GPA